publisitios/zwicky/README.md

 # Zwicky
 ## An Internally facing Wiki for organizations.
-This project is open source:  View on Github](http://en.wikipedia.org/wiki/Fritz_Zwicky)
+This project is open source:  [View on Github](https://github.com/xavier506/zwicky)

 Zwicky has been designed to allow you to create and manage Technical Documentation / Manuals and guides and manuals for software.
 It's basically a website that allows collaborative editing of its content and structure by its users.

 Named in Honor of Fritz

 [Fritz Zwicky](http://en.wikipedia.org/wiki/Fritz_Zwicky)
-“If ever a competition were held for the most unrecognized genius of twentieth century astronomy, the winner surely would be Fritz Zwicky (1898–1974)” [wikipediay](http://en.wikipedia.org/wiki/Fritz_Zwicky)
+“If ever a competition were held for the most unrecognized genius of twentieth century astronomy, the winner surely would be Fritz Zwicky (1898–1974)” [wikipedia](http://en.wikipedia.org/wiki/Fritz_Zwicky)

 # Application Features